Founder Lyndall Parris begins to speak in public about her dream of community living.

 Meanwhile, life continues within our community.
 Concerning quotes come in for our retaining walls, our water license is not moving forward easily, everything seems to take ages.
 We celebrate the good times, say sad farewells to members who need to leave us, watch relationships do their thing and welcome the arrival of babies, new members and families.

 The community is 140 people ranging in age from 8 months to 80 years.

 March: A number of visionary members get behind holding a lot from sale, so that we make a provision for a Common House in Stage 1.
 They are thinking forward to our social sustainability goals when we are 150 homes and possibly 400 people.
-This is upheld and endorsed at a Member’s Meeting which follows.
+This is upheld and endorsed at a Member’s Meeting.

-May: We are looking at ~$7m for the water, sewer, roads, and electricity infrastructure build.
-Stage 1 members need to sign a commitment to make Progress Payments ($100k and later $50k) on their lot so that we can manage our payments to the Civil contractors.
+May: We are looking at ~$8m for the water, sewer, roads, and electricity infrastructure build.
+Stage 1 members need to sign a commitment to make Progress Payments ($100k and later $50k) on their lot so that we can manage our payments to the contractors.

-July: the Civil work begins with every type of Big Rig on site.
+July: the infrastructure begins with every type of Big Rig on site.
 We are excited, appalled, shocked and pleased.

 September: Stage 1 lots are fully subscribed except for a couple of one-bedroom apartments.
 Our community reaches 145 people ranging in age from 8 months to 80 years.
 We receive news that we have won a $1.2m grant from the federally established Australian Renewable Energy Agency (ARENA) to establish a smart power network.
 The requirements are that we match the grant (57% us/43% them) and agree to publish our findings and experience.
 Yes, thank you!